What to Bring

 ELECTRICAL and PLUG ADAPTORS

 Our hotels are 4-star.
 Bath towel, bar soap, shampoo and a hair dryer are provided at all hotels.
-The electrical supply in Israel is 220 volts.
-Your small American appliances are 110 volts (hair dryer, curling iron, laptop, tablet and various chargers, etc.).
-Most American small appliances will convert the 220 volts down to 110 volts automatically.
+The electrical supply in Israel and Turkey is 220 volts.
+Your small North American appliances are 110 volts (hair dryer, curling iron, laptop, tablet and various chargers, etc.).
+Most North American small appliances will convert the 220 volts down to 110 volts automatically.
 Check your electrical appliances in advance of departure.
 You will need a Type “C” plug adaptor for your small appliances.
 A Type “C” adapter is valid for Southern Europe, Middle East, Africa, Asia and the Caribbean.
 You will plug your appliance into the adapter and then the adapter into the wall socket.